 Section 5: Body of the letter

-After informing the tenant of the rent changes you intend to implement, the rent increase letter to the tenant will provide the support and additional information relevant to the rent increment and revision of the lease.
-A rent increase letter should be friendly and formal, considering a rent increase is not the good news any tenant would like to hear.
+After informing the tenant of the rent changes you intend to implement, this letter will provide the support and additional information relevant to the rent increment and revision of the lease.
+It should be friendly and formal, considering a rent increase is not the good news any tenant would like to hear.

 Consider discussing the following: